nodejs/nodejs.org/GOVERNANCE.md

 The Node.js Web Team (@nodejs/web) is a team in the Node.js Project that is composed by a set of subteams.
 Each containing specific responsibilities and goals.

+### TSC Oversight

+Any website change that expresss a position about a global event or group of people requires explicit [TSC](https://github.com/nodejs/TSC/blob/main/TSC-Charter.md#section-4-responsibilities-of-the-tsc) approval.

 ### Node.js Website Team (`@nodejs/nodejs-website`)

 The Node.js Website Team is responsible for the day-to-day technical development of the Node.js Website.
 This is primarily the development of the website itself, adding new features, pages and components, but also fixing any security issues in the website code, handling operational maintenance, and so on.